msysbio/microbetag/docs/tutorials/prep.md

 We will use the findings of a 16S rRNA analysis with [DADA2](https://benjjneb.github.io/dada2/) that we have exported in a `.tsv` file.
 We show how to get a *microbetag*-annotated co-occurrence network with this matrix as your only input.
-More complex scenaria can be the case, however they are all based on the principles described here.
+More complex scenarios can be the case, however they are all based on the principles described here.

 {: .important-title}